Phirks/vantage-coin/README.md

 #### Goals
 This project has 3 goals.

-1. Write a white paper - This problem is interesting to me, I belive the solution would be interesting to other people.
+1. Write a white paper - This problem is interesting to me, I believe the solution would be interesting to other people.
 I want to write up any new ideas found during the development of this project in a white paper, because that's the traditional way to present innovations in blockchain technology

 2. Disrupt lotteries and casinos - Though I don't think I will have the means to make this a functioning casino, someone else can take the work done here and offer 50+% odds.
 No lottery or casino can match that, and if it works, it will provide a new option to problem gamblers that is less likely to end in disaster

-3. Make new games - The process of taking a game and making it work with these restrictions is a totally seperate issue that happens to result in some brand new experiences.
-Gambling is inherently exciting to some people and a 50+% game allows and requires some improvments to the games that make them feel even better.
+3. Make new games - The process of taking a game and making it work with these restrictions is a totally separate issue that happens to result in some brand new experiences.
+Gambling is inherently exciting to some people and a 50+% game allows and requires some improvements to the games that make them feel even better.